Start Early

 A good place to do this is in your essays or personal statements, particularly when the prompt asks you about your goals.
 Review each prompt carefully, and address all parts of the prompt directly in your response.
 Be specific to you, and the program you have chosen.

-Present a strong rationale for why this specific program is the best fit for you–and why you are the best student for this program.
+Present a strong this specific program is the best fit for you and why you are the best student for this program.

 Demonstrate Your Preparation